A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

 \subsubsection{Assessing Our Domain Prediction Based on A Ground Truth Determined by Normalized Residuals and Errors in Predicted Uncertainties}

-In this section we describe our method to evaluate how \gls{d} provides information with respect to \gls{eres}, \gls{ermse}, and \gls{earea} and call these assessments \gls{ares}, \gls{armse} and \gls{aarea}, respectively.
-We must generate a set of \gls{oob} data that contain \gls{idod} labels to assess the ability of \gls{d} to separate \gls{idod}.
-To do this, data containing both \gls{X} and \gls{y} were split using several methods for \gls{cv}.
-First, data were split by 5-fold \gls{cv} where models were iteratively fit on 4 folds and then predicted \gls{haty}, \gls{sigmac}, and \gls{d} on \gls{oob} data.
-Second, data were pre-clustered using agglomerative clustering from scikit-learn \cite{scikit-learn}.
-One cluster was left out for \gls{oob} data, and all other \gls{itb} clusters were used to train models.
-Then, models predicted \gls{haty}, \gls{sigmac}, and \gls{d} on the \gls{oob} data.
-Like the 5-fold \gls{cv} methodology, we sequentially left out each cluster, which was similar to the approaches applied in Refs.~\cite{loco, Meredig2018}.
+In this section we describe our method to evaluate how $d$ provides information with respect to $E^{|y-\hat{y}|/MAD_{y}}$, $E^{RMSE/\sigma_{y}}$, and $E^{area}$ and call these assessments $A^{|y-\hat{y}|/MAD_{y}}$, $A^{RMSE/\sigma_{y}}$ and $A^{area}$, respectively.
+We must generate a set of OOB data that contain $ID$/$OD$ labels to assess the ability of $d$ to separate $ID$/$OD$.
+To do this, data containing both $X$ and $y$ were split using several methods for CV.
+First, data were split by 5-fold CV where models were iteratively fit on 4 folds and then predicted $\hat{y}$, $\sigma_{c}$, and $d$ on OOB data.
+Second, data were pre-clustered using agglomerative clustering from scikit-learn \supercite{scikit-learn}.
+One cluster was left out for OOB data, and all other ITB clusters were used to train models.
+Then, models predicted $\hat{y}$, $\sigma_{c}$, and $d$ on the OOB data.
+Like the 5-fold CV methodology, we sequentially left out each cluster, which was similar to the approaches applied in Refs.~\cite{loco} and \cite{Meredig2018}.
 However, applying this clustering to the original data gave only a limited number of clusters.
-To generate many more \gls{oob} data, we generated a series of bootstrap data sets from clusters and then applied the same leave out cluster approach.
+To generate many more OOB data, we generated a series of bootstrap data sets from clusters and then applied the same leave out cluster approach.
 To clarify, we first clustered the data, and then performed bootstrapping separately on each cluster, rather than bootstrapping on all the data and then clustering.
-We call this a Bootstrapped Leave-One-Cluster Out (\gls{bloco}) approach.
-We performed \gls{bloco} with 3 and 2 total clusters with the aim of providing a large amount of \gls{oob} data that are increasingly dissimilar to \gls{itb} data and hopefully \gls{od}.
-See Fig.~\ref{bloco_cv} for an illustration of \gls{bloco}.
+We call this a BLOCO approach.
+We performed BLOCO with 3 and 2 total clusters with the aim of providing a large amount of OOB data that are increasingly dissimilar to ITB data and hopefully $OD$.
+See Fig.~\ref{bloco_cv} for an illustration of BLOCO.